 Appraisers call it the “band of investment theory” and bankers call it the “debt capacity method.”
 Lundstedt calls it “float and desire.”
 Regardless of the name, this method combines three key factors—income, expenses, and financing—to arrive at the investment value of a property.

-Get the easy-to-use “Float and Desire” Worksheet (and much more) when you enroll in Real Estate Investing: Beyond the Basics
+Get the easy-to-use “Float and Desire” Worksheet (and much more) when you enroll in our CE class Real Estate Investing: Beyond the Basics.

 Four-step recipe for buying a rental property at the right price